Jordan-Pierce/CoralNet-Toolbox/Toolbox/README.md

 functions for each script via notebook.
 The notebooks contain examples and comments that may be useful for understanding and altering the code as needed.
 The notebooks are as follows:
-- `CoralNet_API.ipynb` - Notebook for making predictions via CoralNet's API.
+- `API.ipynb` - Notebook for making predictions via CoralNet's API.
-- `CoralNet_Download.ipynb` - Notebook for downloading data from CoralNet.
+- `Download.ipynb` - Notebook for downloading data from CoralNet.
-- `CoralNet_Labelset.ipynb` - Notebook for creating labelsets on CoralNet.
+- `Labelset.ipynb` - Notebook for creating labelsets on CoralNet.
-- `CoralNet_Uplod.ipynb` - Notebook for uploading data to CoralNet.
+- `Uplod.ipynb` - Notebook for uploading data to CoralNet.

 ## TODO
+- Update this page to list all available tools
-- Create fast, lightweight executables for Download and API
+- Create `.exe` for `toolbox.py`

 **Suggestions are welcome!**